sagemath/trac_to_gh/Issue 7015.md

 # Issue 7015: [with patch; needs review] cygwin port -- ratpoints -- don't build executable since we don't need it (and fails on cygwin)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7015

 Original creator: was